 A few minutes later, and we emerged into the wide gravel areas that bound the landscaped lawns and flower beds of the palace gardens with views across to the palace itself.

-For an hour or three, you’re essentially transported to a previous century, albeit one with lighting rigs, sound systems, and two giant video screens.
+For an hour or three, the Wiener Philharmoniker transported use to a previous century, albeit one with lighting rigs, sound systems, and two giant video screens.
 (Mozart would definitely like it.)

-Once the music began, it was easy to see why experts rank the Wiener Philharmoniker among the world’s best orchestras.
+Once the music began, it was easy to see why experts rank the orchestra among the world’s best.
 Their performance exuded a fluid flawlessness, and that alone would be a treat among the flowers and imperial architecture.

 Then throw in a light show that turned the stage, the entire palace façade, the gardens, and even the distant Gloriette and Neptune fountain into a tasteful cornucopia of colour that changed with the mood of the music.